leandromoreira/digital_video_introduction/README.md

 > frequency means how fast a signal is changing

-Let's try to apply the knowledge we acquired in the test, we'll convert the original image to its frequency (block of coefficients) using DCT and then throw away part of the least important coefficients.
+Let's try to apply the knowledge we acquired in the test by converting the original image to its frequency (block of coefficients) using DCT and then throwing away part of the least important coefficients.

 First, we convert it to its **frequency domain**.

 ![coefficients values](/i/dct_coefficient_values.png "coefficients values")

-And then we discard part (67%) of the coefficients, mostly the bottom right part of it.
+Next, we discard part (67%) of the coefficients, mostly the bottom right part of it.

 ![zeroed coefficients](/i/dct_coefficient_zeroed.png "zeroed coefficients")

-And then we reconstruct the image from this discarded block of coefficients (remember, it needs to be reversible) and compare it to the original.
+Finally, we reconstruct the image from this discarded block of coefficients (remember, it needs to be reversible) and compare it to the original.

 ![original vs quantized](/i/original_vs_quantized.png "original vs quantized")